USA In-State versus out-State students

-- Any in-state candidate has to provide residential proof certifying that he or she has been staying in the state for over a period of time.
+- Any in-state candidate has to provide residential proof certifying that he or she has been staying in the state for over a period.

 - Any out state candidate who has been working in a state with an H1 visa can be considered as an in-state student and similar rules to such a candidate as that applicable for a resident of that state.

-- In order to save some money, the out state candidates can get enrolled for courses which are conducted by the institutions for which they have a membership.
-Various kinds of exchange programs are nowadays conducted in order to help out state candidates.
+- to save some money, the out state candidates can get enrolled for courses which are conducted by the institutions for which they have a membership.
+Various kinds of exchange programs are nowadays carried out to help out state candidates.